TaskletWMS/Customization/Samples/Pick2Bin/README.md

 This page allows the user to remove an item from the bin.
 The user will need to specify where the item is relocated as the original bin is not saved and the item could have been picked from several bins.

-This page is handled by the "X02 PickToBin Remove Item" codeunit.
+This page is handled by the **X02 PickToBin Remove Item** codeunit.

 </td><td>